chiaweh2/chiaweh2.github.io/_posts/2018-05-26-What-is-Sea-Level-Fingerprint.md

 2. _Changes of loading on the crust_ due to remove/add water mass at a certain location.

 <br>
-For example, if the ice on land melted away, the **gravity attraction decrease** due to the missing ice.
+Take the above figure as our example, when the Greenland ice sheet on land started to melt away, the **gravity attraction decreased** due to the missing ice mass on land.
-This leads to the nearby ocean water to move away from the region where the ice melted.
+This lead to the nearby ocean water to move away from the region where the ice melted.
-Besides the gravity field changes, the surface of the Earth (crust) move up due to less weight on top.
+Besides the changes of the gravity field, the surface of the Earth (crust) moved up due to less weight on top.
 This is called the **elastic response** which is similar to the spring bounding back up once the force on top is removed.
+This upward movement of the crust resulted in the uplift of the seafloor near the region of ice melt.
-The combined effect results in decreasing height between the sea surface and seafloor (sea level drop) in the nearby region and increasing height (sea level rise) in the far field.
+The combined effect is the decreasing height between the sea surface and seafloor (sea level drop) in the region close to the melting ice and increasing height (sea level rise) in the region far away from the melting ice.
-This combined effect is also called sea level fingerprint or self-attraction and loading effect.
+This unique spatial pattern of sea level is also called sea level fingerprint or self-attraction and loading effect.